worldbank/GEE_Zonal/README.md

   target_features = AOIs,
   statistic_type = "mean",
   freq = "annual",
-  output_name = "pretty_output"
+  output_name = "pretty_output",
+  temporal_stat = "mean
 )

 ```

-See notebooks and docstrings for more details on the input parameters for ZonalStats().
+See docstrings for more details on the input parameters for ZonalStats().
+The output statistics can be retrieved directly in the notebook (as a ee.featureCollection / dictionary), or retrieved from Google Drive as a csv table.

 ## Environment Setup